Challenges, Solutions & Resolutions

 The term intersectionality – referring to the complex and cumulative way different forms of discrimination like racism, sexism and classism overlap and affect minority groups and individuals — was coined by Kimberlé Crenshaw in 1989, but has recently come to the fore in discussions regarding workplace equality, diversity and inclusion.

-Whether it’s HR and Personnel Development in employment matters within a company, public relations in an organisation, service delivery in education; policing; health; retail; financial services or the media, intersectionality is the growing challenge.
+Intersectionality is the growing challenge.
+Whether it’s HR and Personnel Development in employment matters within a company, public relations in an organisation, or service delivery in education; policing; health; retail; financial services or the media.

-This is an organisation wide obligation; the responsibility for change cannot be left to fall solely on HR or Personnel Development staff.
-Many issues are far outside employment issues and the HR remit reaching into product or service design and delivery.
+Inclusion strategies are rising to meet this challenge.
+But this is an organisation wide obligation; the responsibility for change cannot be left to fall solely on HR or Personnel Development staff.
+Many issues are far outside employment issues and the HR remit reaching into product or service design and delivery and organisation wide strategy.

-The new challenge is to find innovative solutions and resolution mechanisms that can work inside an organisation, addressing the failings and disparities and responding to victims, but also finding solutions that are proportionate and, where practical, restorative.
+The challenge is to find creative inclusive and innovative solutions and resolution mechanisms that can work inside an organisation, addressing the failings and disparities and responding to victims, but also finding solutions that are proportionate and, where practical, restorative that meet the complex identities people now bring to all aspects of their life and expect these to be recognised.

 Director of Programmes, Equality and Human Rights Commission